-As the Falcone Flyover descends, visitors arrive at a two-block-long walkway through a landscape composed predominantly of warm season grasses, including switchgrass, prairie dropseed, and sideoats grama.
+As the Flyover descends, visitors arrive at a two-block-long walkway through a landscape composed predominantly of warm season grasses, including switchgrass, prairie dropseed, and sideoats grama.
 Mingled with these are wildflowers like aster, coneflower, and tall tickseed.
-Between 29th St. and 30th St., the plantings follow the gentle curve of the pathway as the High Line arcs westward to meet the 30th St. Cut-Out.
-The perennials and grasses of the Radial Plantings are punctuated by a small grove of gray birch and juniper.
+Between 29th and 30th streets, the plantings follow the gentle curve of the pathway as the High Line arcs westward to meet the 30th Stree Cut-Out.
+The perennials and grasses of the radial plantings are punctuated by a small grove of gray birch and juniper.

 A great example of a plant that is attractive in all four seasons, the bluestar’s “skeleton” is an elegant presence amongst the winter grasses.

 Native to North America, Echinacea has been used medicinally to boost the immune system and to treat cold and flu symptoms.

 Named for the silver gray hairs on the leaves which appear “leaden,” an old wives’ tale said that this plant indicates lead in the ground

 Thomas Edison experimented with growing goldenrod to produce rubber, which the leaves contain naturally (but in a concentration too low to be viable).